 What parents need to know

 Parents need to know that 10 Things I Hate About You has lots of references to sex, even by the standards of teen comedies, and especially a number of references to male genitalia, including a boy who draws a picture on the face of another and a boy who pretends to expose himself in the lunchroom, using a bratwurst, as well as the usual teen references to who has "done it."
 There is a wild party, with teen drinking and smoking, and brief references to drug use.
 The scene in which a girl bears her breasts to a teacher is worth discussing.

 What's the story?

 In 10 THINGS I HATE ABOUT YOU, Bianca (Larisa Oleynik), a beautiful high school sophomore, longs for a social life.
 But her father will not let her date until her older sister Kat (Julia Stiles) does.
 Sound familiar?
 This is an adaptation of Shakespeare's "Taming of the Shrew" set in a Tacoma, Washington high school.
-The movie benefits from appealing performers and some genuinely fresh and funny dialogue, but parents should know that it contains a good bit of material that may be inappropriate for younger teens.

 Is it any good?